 - the transaction rates may be lower in other sectors but even if consumers buy elsewhere, they still conduct online research via mobile.

 Responsive design is the best way to make your website compatible with mobile devices.
 It means that the website optimises automatically for any screen size.

 All the websites we build have been responsive for years now, but we still see some retailers - even big ones - not performing this basic step and missing out on sales.
-And having a website that isn't mobile-friendly is also bad for SEO.
-Since April last year, Google has prioritised mobile-optimised pages in its SERPs.
+And having a website that isn't mobile-friendly is also bad for SEO - Google prioritises mobile-optimised pages in its SERPs.

 3. Use excellent photography

 Photographs sell products by helping shoppers to imagine what it will be like to own the product.
 Good photography shows the item in detail, it's consistent and, above all, it is inspirational.

 It's often best to do your own photography; the manufacturer's photography is not always up to scratch.
 Ideally your product pages should use both model and pack photographs of the product.